 Use elvitegravir as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - If you are also taking didanosine, take it at least 1 hour before or 2 hours after elvitegravir.

-- Do not take an antacid within 2 hours before or after you take elvitegravir.
+- Do not take antacids within 2 hours before or 2 hours after taking elvitegravir.

 If OVERDOSE is suspected:

-- If you have any questions about elvitegravir, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about elvitegravir, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about elvitegravir

 - During Pregnancy or Breastfeeding

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.